Nursing California Admissions Requirements and Program Information

 BSN & LVN-BSN Postsecondary Transcripts for Transfer Credit Evaluation

-BSN or LVN-BSN applicants requesting transfer credit evaluation must provide the applicable official transcripts by the Add/Drop deadline on the second Tuesday of the term.
+BSN or LVN-BSN applicants requesting transfer credit evaluation must provide the applicable official transcripts by the seven (7) calendar days before the start of the term.
 All general education, prerequisite, and core nursing coursework must have been taken at an appropriately accredited institution.
 For nursing credits to be considered for transfer credit, there can be only one year between the end of the last nursing course taken at a previous institution and the beginning of the first course at West Coast University.
 Exceptions may be considered.
 Science courses must be taken within the last five years to be accepted for transfer credit.
 Course syllabi for courses previously taken at another nursing program should be submitted for review to the campus dean for nursing.
 The maximum allowable transfer credits applied to the BSN program shall not exceed 52 credits of general education.
 See the Challenge Credit policy for additional information on receiving nursing credit for previously completed nursing courses.
 Authority for all final transfer credit decisions is given to the Program Dean/Chair.

 Transfer credit will not be awarded based on unofficial transcripts and all, however, students will may be scheduled for their first semester of courses based on unofficial transfer credit review .
 Financial packaging for the first semester will be estimated without transfer credit unless/until official transcripts are received and evaluated.
 If transfer credit is evaluated after the add/drop date of the first semester, it will be reflected in financial aid offers for the subsequent semester.